nmdp-bioinformatics/gtr-tools/search/README.md

 First, make sure you have followed the steps in the root [README](../README.md)

-There are multiple ways to execute a python program, it is too exhaustive to list here.
+If you have the correct version of python, with all required modules, added to your system path (in environment variables (windows), .bashrc or .bash_profile (linux/osx)) then you should be able to cd to the directory and enter `python gtr_search.py`

+Issues may arise if you have multiple installations of Python.
+In that situation, I would suggest using a virtual environment or else you need to specify the full path to the installation of python you want to use or prepend/replace in path so it runs the required version first.

-Here are some resources if you need help executing this program:
+Here are some resources if you need help with executing python programs:

 * [Python on Windows](https://docs.python.org/2/faq/windows.html)
 * [Python on Macintosh](https://docs.python.org/2/using/mac.html)